 - If other students are waiting do not use the computers for long periods of time.

 - Do not add or delete software from the computers.

-- Save all of your work on a disk not on the hard drive of the computer.
+- Save all of your work on a disk or drive not on the hard drive of the computer.

 - Students should remain as quiet as possible so as not to disturb others using the computers or printers.

 - Do not waste or take supplies, such as paper and toner, provided by the Academy.

 - The computers and related equipment must be used so as not to damage them.